daneubauer/rapid7vmconsole/docs/AssetGroupApi.md

-# swaggerNexposeClient.AssetGroupApi
+# rapid7vmconsole.AssetGroupApi

-All URIs are relative to *https://localhost*
+All URIs are relative to *https://localhost:3780*

 Method | HTTP request | Description
 ------------- | ------------- | -------------